 Make phone calls and send emails repeatedly, doing whatever it takes to get paid.
 You should be hassling the people that need to write you the check and doing whatever it takes to get paid.

 8. Accept partial payments

-In the example above, if you are paid $30,000 then that amount gets you through, let us say may 17.
+In the example above, you are paid $30,000 and that amount gets you through, let us say May 17.
 But if the release says let us assume, August 30, that is a problem.
 Because even if you accept the $30,000 instead of the $50,000, but your release has a through date past that period of time, you will be giving up those lien rights.

 9. Consider hiring a construction lawyer

 When you stop making progress on your collection efforts, your phone calls and emails are being ignored, you get the runaround, you are not getting paid, they are not willing to make up an agreement to give you partial payments, you should consider hiring a construction lawyer/construction attorney.
 Because the next set of steps are critical.